-Pamela Alexandra Leaves Little Of Her Curvy Figure To The Imagination In Barely There Bikini
+Pamela Alexandra Leaves Little Of Her Curvy Figure To The Imagination In Barely-There Bikini

-Pamela Alexandra enjoys teasing her millions of Instagram followers with racy and skimpy snaps that show off her enviable curves and have her fans begging for more.
+Pamela Alexandra enjoys teasing her millions of Instagram followers with racy snaps that show off her enviable curves and have her fans begging for more.

-On Wednesday, the Instagram model took to the popular social media site to share a barely there bikini snap that left little of her body to the imagination.
+On Wednesday, the Instagram model took to the popular social media site to share a barely-there bikini snap that left little of her body to the imagination.
 In the photo, the 30-year-old perches on the edge of a deck overlooking a sandy area filled with chairs and umbrellas.
 She has her back to the camera with her torso twisted slightly to face the photographer.

 The curly-haired bombshell is dressed in a minuscule gold metallic string bikini that has her busting out of the top while her ample booty peeks out from the thong bottoms.
 Her followers get a full view of her tiny waist, curvy hips and thighs, and voluptuous chest.
-The barely there material of the bikini top puts the model’s side boob on full display.
+The barely-there material of the bikini top puts the model’s side boob on full display.

 Pamela wore her blonde curls up in a high ponytail that spilled down her back while leaving her face bare and natural.
 She accessorized with a simple gold necklace and small stud earrings.